How To Tip In Croatia: A Guide To Tipping In Croatia

 Do I need to tip in cafes and bars?

-Tipping in cafes and bars is not mandatory, but you can leave some loose change or round up the bill as a gesture of appreciation for the service.
+Tipping in cafes and bars is not mandatory, but you can leave some loose change or round up the bill as a way to show appreciation for the service.

 Should I tip taxi drivers?

-Tipping taxi drivers is not expected, but it’s common to round up the fare as a courtesy.
-For exceptional service or help with luggage, you can add a small additional tip.
+Tipping cab drivers will not expect tips.
+But, it is common to round up to the nearest whole euro as a courtesy.
+You can say, “Keep the change.”
+For exceptional service or help with luggage, you can add an additional tip of 10 percent.

 Are there service charges added to bills?

-In some restaurants and hotels, a service charge may be included in the bill.
+In some Croatian hotels and spa establishments, a service charge may be included in the bill.
 Always check the receipt to see if a service charge has been added before leaving an additional tip.

-Is tipping required for tour guides in Croatia?
+Is tipping required for a private tour or guides in Croatia?

 Tipping tour guides is not mandatory, but it is customary to tip them if you enjoyed the tour.
-A typical tip is around 5-10% of the tour cost.
+A typical tip is around 5-10% of the total cost of the tour.

 Should I tip hotel staff in Croatia?

-Tipping hotel staff is not obligatory, but it’s a nice gesture for good service.
-You can leave a small tip for the housekeeping staff or the concierge if they provided helpful assistance.
+Tipping hotel staff is not obligatory, but it’s a small token of appreciation for good service.
+You can leave a small tip for the housekeeping staff or the concierge if they provide you with helpful assistance.

 Can I tip in foreign currency In Croatia?